Dr. Marc D. Baldwin

 Dr. Julia is a PhD in English Literature and has been teaching university courses in English, rhetoric, and mass media for twenty years.
 Her writing credits include a grammar book, a decade of writing for a NYT-owned news and entertainment Website, multiple academic and critical articles, and creative writing.
 Her editing experience includes legal briefs, grant proposals, business reports, resumes, and novels.
 Her editing skills promote immaculate grammar and strong, crystal-clear communication.

-Dr. Justin, a college professor with 24 years of teaching experience, is a Ph.D. in Communications.
+Dr. Justin, a college professor with 33 years of teaching experience, is a Ph.D. in Communications with a Master’s degree in English.
 The author of a full-length academic book, he has also written a number of journal articles and truly enjoys journal editing.
-In addition, Dr. Justin is a published novelist and the author of 16 short stories that have appeared in magazines and anthologies.
-He writes in the genres of horror, fantasy, and crime/suspense.
+In addition, Dr. Justin is the author of seven published novels, three novellas, and 22 short stories that have appeared in magazines and anthologies.
+He writes fiction in the genres of horror, fantasy, and crime/suspense.

 Dr. Karin is a former Biology teacher who enjoys medical editing.
 She holds a Ph.D. in Genetics, and has significant experience in content editing and writing for a major textbook publisher.
 In addition, she has spent untold hours working with students to perfect their papers and assignments.
 She loves to read (especially science fiction/fantasy), and is annoyed by grammatical errors in print.
 Her goal is to ensure your intent and style is clearly portrayed in your written work, while being “picky, picky!” about preventing grammatical, typographical, or other errors.